Dragonmystic707/exalted-reincarnated/docs/System/Charms.md

 specific reason against it, Mortals and beings with Essence lower than the Exalt’s will be friendly and cordial to them, even if they have just met.

+### Dauntless Assayer Method

+**Cost:** 3m
+**Type:** Reflexive
+**Mins:** Socialize 2

+The Exalt, on failing a Read Intentions roll, may try their roll again.
+The Player must describe a small action that allows for a new roll, from spilling a drink, readjusting their observing position, or simply clearing their mind.

+### Easily-Discarded Presence

+**Cost:** 2m
+**Type:** Reflexive; Scene
+**Mins:** Socialize 2

+It is easy to make people believe what they want to see.
+On activating this charm, the Exalt specifies a false Intimacy or intent, which is seen as truth to any who fails a “Read Intention” action against the Exalt.

+### Discretionary Gesture

+**Cost:** 3m
+**Type:** Reflexive
+**Mins:** Socialize 2

+A chain is only as strong as its weakest link—a fact known by any in the socialite circles.
+Through subtle (and not-so subtle) means, the Exalt can interrupt an interrogation of one of their compatriots, using the Exalt’s Guile in place of their own.

 Irresistible Salesman Spirit
 ----------------------------